initios/rodolfo/README.md

 - --strict option enabled.
 Any missing field will make validation to fail
 - Rescue some unexpected errors
 - Add schema default values support
+- Add --save-to option to save pdf files to a file instead to stdout

   ```bash